 A comprehensive disk-imaging suite for Windows.
 Notably, it successfully transfers Yamaha Electone Performance floppy disks when other tools see them as unformatted.
-Although it can read some Clavinova and Electone floppy disks, it can not read Disklavier floppy disks.
+Although it can read some Clavinova and Electone floppy disks, it cannot read Disklavier floppy disks.
+Nonetheless, it’s a versatile floppy disk tool, and a worthwhile addition to your arsenal.

 DKVUTILS